metamn/beat/code/pages/lost-and-found-works/lost-and-found-works.md

 {% markdown %}

 Around 80% of my work is not visible.
-They are not featured in my portfolio they just exists somewhere.
+They are not featured in my portfolio &mdash; they just exists somewhere.

 Reasons vary: